enterstudio/tile-blog-backend/README.md

 POSTGRES_DB_PASS=<your-postgres-password>
 ```

-To run the server locally, just run the following commands:
+To run download and the server locally, just enter the following commands from your working directory:

 ```
 $ git clone https://github.com/Fuiste/tile-blog-backend.git